Download OpenAPI specification:Download

 The following constants are defined in Rhai:

-The diagrams below display typical blueprints of these service aplications using different available components of the engine as well as where they might be located in the end-customer infrastructure landscape (execution environments).
+The diagrams below display typical blueprints of these service applications using different available components of the engine as well as where they might be located in the end-customer infrastructure landscape (execution environments).

-It is executed in the so-called Cold World, which means that it consists of long running tasks that are executed infrequently and have a high resource consumption.
-Training App works on historical data that was previously archived and thus needs to be retrieved in an extra step from the Data Lake / Cold Storage.
+It is executed in the so-called Cold World, which means that it consists of long-running tasks that are executed infrequently and have high resource consumption.
+Training App works on historical data that was previously archived and thus needs to be retrieved in an additional step from the Data Lake / Cold Storage.

 The service application Inference App provides the means for live prediction.